Treatment Trials

 The purpose of this study is to use a device to stimulate the prostate with a goal of helping improve symptoms in men with sexual dysfunction.

-Emsella Chair Vs Sham for Male Sexual Dysfunction
+Emsella Chair vs Sham for Male Sexual Dysfunction

 We will be performing this study in 2 phases: Phase 1 will be an open label pilot study of 10 male participants.
 All participants in the pilot study will receive active treatment.
 If data from the pilot study is suggestive of symptom improvement, we will continue on to phase 2, which is a sham controlled, randomized blinded study.
 Participants in phase 2 will be randomized to receive either active treatment or sham.
-Potentially total of 114 participants for both phases will be enrolled.
+Potentially a total of 117 participants for both phases will be enrolled.
 The purpose of this study is to compare the Emsella Chair to sham and to determine whether electromagnetic technology is effective in the treatment of sexual dysfunction, specifically erectile dysfunction (EjD) in men.

 Improving Cancer-related Fatigue, Sexual Dysfunction and Quality of Life in Older Men With Cancer and Androgen Deficiency